It was the weekend from hell.

 The next weekend, I was still a bit tightly wound.
 Things at work were stressful.
 My desperate search for a cleaning woman continued.
 Binky was still peeing any and everywhere that she could.
 My son’s father and I had spent the better part of the previous couple of days engaged in a text message war that could easily rival the one in Iraq.
 And worst of all, my cherished coffeemaker died right when I was in the middle of preparing my morning cup.
 And there were at least 12 hours more before bedtime.

-Later that Saturday afternoon, Jaxon’s other Godmother drove in from New Jersey for a welcomed visit.
+Later that Saturday afternoon, my son’s other Godmother drove in from New Jersey for a welcomed visit.
 Unlike during my pre-baby days, there was no marathon mall mission or leisurely restaurant lunching for us.
 It was simply take-out Thai from a local greasy spoon and good conversation that led us down a path of revelation and truth about something that had loomed over our friendship for many years.
 The talk was unexpected, but freeing.
 A transparency emerged between us that had not been present for the last 13 years despite the sisterhood we share.

 The afternoon drifted.
 She spent time with Jaxon while I entertained.
 She was surprised and amused by my newly found talent for singing Yo Gabba Gabba lyrics and executing the accompanying dance moves with a precision that would make DJ Lance himself proud.
 I wore no make-up, was not dressed-up, nor did we drink wine.
 It was just a good day with a best friend.